 If you are a relevant body and are interested then you should read the Protocol the body will need to submit an EoI.

 We will accept an EoI under the Community Right to Challenge annually between 1 September and 30 October inclusive.

-NHDC will request additional information if it feels there is not enough detail provided to enable it to make a decision.
+We will request additional information if we feel there is not enough detail provided to enable us to make a decision.
 The provision of the additional information is optional and if not provided does not mean that the EoI will not be considered.
-In this case NHDC will consider the EoI on the information provided.
-The Council has a right to refuse applications and this is set out in more detail in the Protocol below.
+In this case the council will consider the EoI on the information provided.
+We have a right to refuse applications and this is set out in more detail in the Protocol below.

 The Expression of Interest form can be downloaded below.